EU elections 2024 – this is what the candidates think about higher education

 First name: Alice Bah Kuhnke

-1. Do you think that academic freedom needs stronger protection at EU level? | JA.
-Academic freedom is a democratic cornerstone, and is central to ensuring functioning, independent research and studies.
-Therefore, I want the EU to strengthen the protection of academic freedom within the EU, to counteract the worrying trends we see in some member states and to preserve our democracy.
-I also want the EU to work to strengthen academic freedom outside the EU's borders. |
+1. Do you believe that academic freedom needs stronger protection at the EU level?JA.
+Academic freedom is a democratic pillar, and is central to ensuring functioning, independent research and studies.
+That is why I want the EU to strengthen the protection of academic freedom within the EU, to counteract the worrying trends we see in some member states and to preserve our democracy.
+I also want the EU to work to strengthen academic freedom outside the EU's borders.

-2. Do you think that the number of Swedish students who study all or part of their education abroad should increase? | JA.
+2. Do you believe that the number of Swedish students who study all or part of their education abroad should increase?JA.
 The Green Party sees great value in increased intercultural connections.
 We want more Swedish students to be given and take the chance to study at universities outside Sweden and we want foreign students to want to study in Sweden.
-It develops, strengthens and deepens knowledge and, in the long run, competitiveness, which is good for all of us.
+This develops, strengthens, and deepens knowledge and, in the long run, competitiveness, which is beneficial to us all.
 During the pandemic, exchange studies decreased significantly, and we wish for a faster recovery.
-The Green Party wants to protect the collaborations that our universities have with foreign institutions of higher learning, and wants to encourage Swedish students to apply for study abroad through, for example, the EU's Erasmus program.
-Students' opportunities to study abroad need to be strengthened and everyone is encouraged to apply for intercultural exchanges of various kinds. |
+The Green Party wants to safeguard the collaborations that our universities have with foreign universities, and wants to encourage Swedish students to apply for studies abroad through, for example, the EU's Erasmus program.
+Students' opportunities to study abroad need to be strengthened and encourages everyone to apply for intercultural exchanges of various kinds.

-3. Do you think that EU research funding should increase? | JA.
-European research collaboration is incredibly important, and a key to solving the societal problems we have and are facing.
-Therefore, I want the next framework program to include increased research funding with a strong focus on the green transition. |
+3. Do you think that EU research funding should increase?
+JA.
+European research cooperation is incredibly important, and a key to solving the societal problems we have and are facing.
+That is why I want the next framework programme to include increased research funding with a strong focus on the green transition.

-4. Are you interested in sitting on the committee for culture and education (CULT)? | JA.
-Culture and education are issues close to my heart.
-They form the cornerstones of our democracy and are simply vital policy areas.
-If I get the opportunity, I would like to work in the committee for culture and education, but it is uncertain if that chance exists. |
+4. Are you interested in serving on the Committee on Culture and Education (CULT)?JA.
+Culture and education are issues that are close to my heart.
+They are cornerstones of our democracy and are simply vital policy areas.
+If given the opportunity, I would be happy to work in the Committee on Culture and Education, but it is uncertain whether that opportunity exists.

 Center Party